NeonSpork/appwrite-blog-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.

+Learn with me!
+I made this blog example to familiarize myself with the Appwrite API.
+Follow along with my steps below to recreate this yourself!

 ## Step by step process
 ### Install all the angular stuff with node package manager
 Clone this repository.
 In the terminal, navigate to the repository root and run: